suchat932/NHOS/README.md

 **Note**<br/>
 Advanced users who want to squeeze the last atom of power out of their graphics cards cant experiment with graphics cards overclocking.
 Beware that sometimes graphics cards overclocking can have a negative impact on system stability.
 Information on how this is done for NiceHash Miner is available on [Manual OC settings](nhos_manual_oc_settings.md) page.

-## Release notes
-For information on NiceHash OS release changes and bug fixes, proceed to the [release notes](nhos_release_notes.md) page.